What is a bone marrow transplant? What types of diseases can it treat?

 The bone marrow transplant is a medical procedure performed to substitute impaired bone marrow (due to disease, infection or chemotherapy) with healthy bone marrow stem cells, which can be harvested from a donor or from the patient.

-1. Aplastic anemia, a disorder wherein the creation of new blood cells in affected bone marrow ceases.
+1. Aplastic anaemia, a disorder wherein the creation of new blood cells in affected bone marrow ceases.

-2. Cancers of bone marrow including leukemia, lymphoma, and multiple myeloma.
+2. Cancers of bone marrow including leukaemia, lymphoma, and multiple myeloma.

 3. Congenital neutropenia, an inherited disorder that results in chronic infections.